Thomas Maude (clergyman): Works

 As a poet, his name was coupled in the Fraserian Papers with those of Edwin Atherstone, Edward Ball and Robert Montgomery.

+Internet Archive has a copy of The village grammar-school; and other poems, published in 1824, albeit incorrectly associated with Thomas Maude (1718–1798).

 Family

 Maude married Elizabeth Stewart Hay, in 1835.
 The daughter of David Stewart Hay of Perth, Scotland, she was the niece of James Laing of Dominica, and counter-claimant under his will.